alvin-tosh/alvin-tosh/README.md

 Skills: NODE JS / JS / HTML / CSS / PYTHON / C++ / UNITY

 - 👀 I’m interested in Programming, cybersecurity and game development and testing.
-- 🔭 I’m currently working on  Python for cybersecurity and UNITY engine
+- 🔭 Currently working on learning and mastering UNITY engine
-- 🌱 I’m currently learning REACT, threejs, python for cybersecurity and automation scripts, UNITY for game development.
+- 🌱 Currently learning REACT, threejs, python for cybersecurity and automation scripts, UNITY for game development.
-- 👯 I’m looking to collaborate on projects ie. cyber security, software and game development and review.
+- 👯 looking to collaborate on projects ie. cyber security, software and game development and review.
-- 🤔 I’m looking for help with Cyber Security and Game Development
+- 🤔 looking for help with Cyber Security and Game Development with UNITY and CORE..
 - 💬 Ask me about Application Design, Development and Offensive Security.
-- 📫 How to reach me: +254 792069331 or alvingitonga14@gmail.com anytime!
+- 📫 Reach me: +254 792069331 or alvingitonga14@gmail.com anytime!
 - ⚡ Fun fact:  Same height as Kevin Hart and Houdini:joy: